 Windsor Great Park and the Long Walk.
 There’s no where like it, the view, the beauty and if you are lucky you will spot some deer and quite possibly the Queen.

 Dorney Lake in Eton.
 Dorney was the home for the rowing at the London Olympics 2012.
 Since then it is still used for rowing, but it is also a beautiful park.
-More easily accessible by car, than if you have gone by train.
+More easily accessible by car.

 - Go by train.
 It arrives straight into the centre of town.
 We drove because we wanted to drive the Royal route & got a spot in the centre of town.
 Either way, get there early to avoid the very long queues into the castle, which at the moment must be at least 3 hours long by 10.30am!